Deskbot004/game-design/README.md

 The loop ends after a player hits a lifetotal of 0 or below and the Option to **Restart** with the same decks or **Return** to the main menu is presented.

 ### Special Rules
+After playing every card in the players hand a new set of cards (Amount equal to starting draw) is given to the player.

 ## Planned Extensions
 - Rebuild the game to be a deck building tournament mode